cloudmesh-community/fa18-523-60/paper/paper.md

    }
 ] )
 ```
-*$group* consumes the document data per each distinct group.
-The $group stage
+The *$group* stage consumes the document data per each distinct group.
-has RAM limit for 100 MB .
-If the stage exceeds this limit,$group produce
+It has a RAM limit of 100 MB .
+If the stage exceeds this limit, *$group*
-an error [@www-docs.mongodb].
+produces an error [@www-docs.mongodb].
 ```
-db.sales.aggregate(
+$ db.sales.aggregate(
    [
       {
         $group : {